Malcolm Cowley: Early career and involvement in politics

 In 1941, near the outset of the United States' involvement in World War II, President Franklin D. Roosevelt appointed Cowley's associate, poet and "popular front" interventionist Archibald MacLeish, as head of the War Department's Office of Facts and Figures (precursor to the Office of War Information).
 MacLeish recruited Cowley as an analyst.
 This decision resulted in anti-communist journalists such as Whittaker Chambers and Westbrook Pegler publicly exposing Cowley's left-wing sympathies.
 Cowley soon found himself in the crosshairs of congressman Martin Dies (D-Tex.) and the House Un-American Activities Committee.
 Dies accused Cowley of belonging to seventy-two communist or communist-front organizations.
 This number was certainly an exaggeration, but Cowley had no recourse to deny it.
 MacLeish soon came under pressure from J. Edgar Hoover and the Federal Bureau of Investigation to dismiss Cowley.
 In January 1942, MacLeish sent his reply that the FBI needed a course of instruction in history.
 "Don't you think it would be a good thing if all investigators could be made to understand that Liberalism is not only not a crime but actually the attitude of the President of the United States and the greater part of his Administration?", he said.
-Nevertheless, Cowley resigned two months later, vowing to never write about politics again.
+Nevertheless, Cowley resigned two months later.